KennethManzi1/8-week-SQL-Challenge/Case 4 Data Bank/B. Customer Transactions.md

 ### 3. For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?

+We will first create the CTE for the Customer Transactions data as the dataset is too large

-First we create a subquery to pull the number of deposits, purchases and, and number of withdrawals for each month and you can see that We are using the Date Part functions to get the month and date name to get the name of the month.
+Then  we create a subquery to pull the number of deposits, purchases and, and number of withdrawals for each month and you can see that We are using the Date Part functions to get the month and date name to get the name of the month

 After that we use the outer main query to pull the unique number of customers per month